Likgiltig/PSA/README.md

 -   **Very Strong**: > 60 bits

-## Disclaimer
+## Disclaimer ⚠️
-This is a client-side strength estimation tool.
-Always implement additional server-side password validation and use secure hashing techniques.
-Don't rely on this script solely for password strength.
+**WARNING:** This is a research and educational tool for password strength estimation.
+It is NOT suitable for professional security implementations.
+Passwords with dictionary words remain vulnerable to attacks, and this script provides only a basic estimation of password strength.

+**DO NOT USE** for:
+-   Authentication systems
+-   Security-critical applications
+-   Enterprise password management